ungive/mediaremote-adapter/README.md

 > A Swift package and an Objective-C library
 > that you can directly include in your project is underway.

+> [!WARNING]
+> This project is still in development
+> and the API may experience breaking changes across minor revisions.

 ## Build from source

 ```